beckitrue/home-remote-server/README.md

 #### pihole

-1. Retrieve pihole WEBADMIN password from password manager, or make a new one if this is your initial setup, and edit the `~/home-remote-server/docker-compose.yaml` file
-1. `vi ~/home-remote-server/pihole/docker-compose.yaml`
-1. Build and start pihole docker container `docker compose -f ~/home-remote-server/pihole/docker-compose.yaml up -d`
+1. Build and start pihole docker container from the `home-remote-server` directory run `op run --env-file=".env" -- docker compose -f pihole/docker-compose.yaml up -d`
 1. Go to [pihole admin page](https://pihole.beckitrue.com/admin/index.php) (use your own URL) and verify it's working
 1. Follow the instructions for [Installing on Ubuntu](https://github.com/pi-hole/docker-pi-hole#installing-on-ubuntu-or-fedora) on the pi-hole GitHub site.
 This is to make the pi-hole the DNS server running on the Raspberry Pi.
 1. Follow the [Post-Install](https://docs.pi-hole.net/main/post-install/) instructions to complete the configuration **Make sure you have connectivity and the pi-hole is resolving DNS before making these changes, or you may not have DNS available**
 1. [Enable the default blocklist](https://discourse.pi-hole.net/t/restoring-default-pi-hole-adlist-s/32323) to get started.
 Follow the instructions for Pi-Hole V5.

-#### cloudflared-host

-1. Retrieve cloudflared token from password manager and edit the `docker-compose.yaml` file
-1. `vi ~/home-remote-server/cloudflared-host/docker-compose.yaml`
-1. Build and start cloudflared docker container `docker compose -f ~/home-remote-server/cloudflared-host/docker-compose.yaml up -d`
-1. Go to [Tunnels dashboard](https://one.dash.cloudflare.com) and verify that tunnel is healthy.

 ### Rebuild Containers

 1. Pull latest image: `docker pull pihole/pihole`
 1. `cd ~/home-remote-server/pihole`
-1. `docker-compose up --build --remove-orphans --force-recreate -d`
+1. `op run --env-file="../.env"docker-compose up --build --remove-orphans --force-recreate -d`

 ## Troubleshooting